ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

 ## Provisioning an {{site.data.keyword.cloud_notm}} Virtual Server for VPC
 {: #sample_vpc_config}

-Use {{site.date.keyword.cloud_norm}} Provider plug-in for Terraform to provision a VPC, and set up networking for your VPC, and provision a Virtual Service for VPC in your {{site.data.keyword.cloud_notm}} account.
+Use {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform to provision a VPC, and set up networking for your VPC, and provision a Virtual Service for VPC in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 A VPC allows you to create your own space in {{site.data.keyword.cloud_notm}} so that you can run an isolated environment in the public cloud with custom network policies.
 The example in this topic provisions the following VPC infrastructure resources for you: